tskirvin/omdclient/README.md

 2. Edit the view `svcproblems` and created `svcproblems_expanded`, same as above but with the column `Service Comments`.

+In newer versions of check\_mk, you may also need to make these views Public (check `Visibility` / `Make this view available for other users` / `Publish to all users`).

 (Thanks to Christian Bryn - https://github.com/epleterte - for the docs!)